Armored Heart: L'Odeur de l'Amour

 “I don’t much like the look of that,” Seeker grumbled.
 The space was clearly in the middle of preparations for an event, because Sheep was darting up and down the many tables, pulling taut tablecloths, and distributing silverware from a cart that seemed to follow her on its own.

-“Oh!” she said, upon seeing Seeker and Lanri.
+“Oh!”
+She said, upon seeing Seeker and Lanri.
 She put her supplies down on the cart, and approached them with a smile on her face.
 “I see you got your clothes.”

 “I did,” Lanri said, looking down at the outfit.
 “They’re hardly recognizable.”